sslotsky/violet-paginator/README.md

 Property Name | Default Value | Description
 ---|:---:|:---
-pageParam | `'page'` | The page number being requested pageSizeParam | `'pageSize'` | The page size being requested sortParam | `'sort'` | The field to sort by when requesting a page sortOrderParam | `'sortOrder'` | The sort direction for the requested page sortReverse | `false` | Use a boolean to indicate sort direction totalCountProp | `'total_count'` | The name of the property on the server response that indicates total record count resultsProp | `'results'` | The name of the property on the server that contains the page of results idProp | `'id'` | The name of the property on the record to be used as the unique identifer
+page | `'page'` | The page number being requested perPage | `'pageSize'` | The page size being requested sort | `'sort'` | The field to sort by when requesting a page sortOrder | `'sortOrder'` | The sort direction for the requested page sortReverse | `false` | Use a boolean to indicate sort direction totalCount | `'total_count'` | The name of the property on the server response that indicates total record count results | `'results'` | The name of the property on the server that contains the page of results id | `'id'` | The name of the property on the record to be used as the unique identifer

 ### Using Premade VioletPaginator Components